Chapter 3:

 "OK, OK, but how can you just go along with it without understanding what happened?"

 "Son, I haven't understood much of anything since we woke up there.
 I mean, we're in strange clothes, in a strange forest, with no idea where we are or how to get home," he says, stepping over a fallen log.
 "There's nothing about this, I understand.
-But I don't have to understand to know that standing around won't get us anywhere," he says, still walking off.
+But I don't have to understand to know that standing around won't get us anywhere," he says, turning to walk off into the field, still following the river.

-"So we're just gonna keep wandering around?" he calls, taking off after his Father.
+"So we're just gonna keep wandering around?" you call, taking off after your Father.

-"Like I said before.
-I want to hear it when you come up with a better idea."
-They walk through the hills and valleys, always following the river.
-As they walked, the sun slowly crept its way across the sky, coming to rest among the smooth peaks of the hills.
+"We aren't wondering, we're following the river," he says, as if that’s all the assurance you need.
+You walk through the hills and valleys, always following the river.
+As you walk, the sun slowly creeps its way across the sky, coming to rest among the smooth peaks of the hills.

 “By my estimate, we’ve got another hour of sunlight at best,” your Father says, bracketing the sun with his hand.
 “I say we make camp and call it a day.”